MDJML/jekyll-site-example-1/_posts/2016-09-30-welcome-to-master-of-culture.markdown

 ---
 layout: post
-title:  "Welcome to Jekyll!"
+title:  "Welcome to Master of Culture"
-date:   2016-08-19 14:31:53 -0400
+date:   2016-09-19
-categories: jekyll update
+categories: update
 ---
-Hi, My name is Matt, this is one of my blogs.
+My name is Matt, this is one of my blogs.
     Site under construction, obviously...
-      ... and the purpose of this blog has yet to be determined in full, but I have what I believe to be an interesting starting place.
+      ...
+The purpose of this blog has yet to be determined in full, but I have a starting place.

 For the time being it will be the place that I publish my work on Watson API projects - data mining topics, issues, trends, events and individuals of cultural significance.